-Michael is from Brighton and recently started an MPhil in International Relations and Politics at Churchill.
+Michael is from Brighton and recently completed an MPhil in International Relations and Politics at Churchill.

 He attended state-run Brighton Hove and Sussex Sixth Form College and completed his undergraduate degree in Cambridge at Robinson College where he studied Human Social & Political Sciences (HSPS).
 Following graduation, Michael built on his interest in Politics by completing a three month internship with the Constitution Unit, a think-tank that carries out research on referendums and political discourse.